 My Unbecoming: The First Mile of My Midlife Rebuild

-After selling my home in closing, I immediately rushed to a small town where I bought a vintage RV on FB marketplace sight unseen.
+After selling my home in closing, I drove to a small town and purchased the adorable vintage RV I found on FB marketplace.
 It would serve as a temporary home while I recalibrated.
 The RV was charming and ordinary, but it was love at first sight for a reason I couldn’t explain.
 The woman I bought it from had lived in it for a year after escaping her own marriage, and when she handed me the keys, it felt less like a transaction and more like a baton pass.
-I loved the idea that my camper is the kind of home that still holds the stories of other women in her walls.

 I towed my new home with the dented red truck I got in the divorce.
-Dented because my drunken spouse wrecked it (then denied the obvious damage) before he had to hand it over to me.
+I named her Lucille after Lucille Ball.
+She was dented because my drunken spouse wrecked her driving home from a honkey tonk (and denied it) one week before he was required to hand it over to me.
+It was a fitting reminder of the years he dented my soul.

 One mile down the road, POW! a tire on the RV blew.

 It wasn’t a polite little pop, oh no, it was violent explosion.
 Rubber shredding.
 Cars swerving.
-Lucille fishtailing just enough to let me know this could go very wrong, very fast.
+Lucille fishtailing between lanes just enough to let me know this could go very wrong, very fast.
 My hands were locked around the steering wheel and my heart pounded like it was trying to escape my body.

 And I remember thinking, seriously?
 We’re doing this fucking right NOW??
 On the first mile?!
+Is this some kind of a sign?!

-I had already survived personal and financial betrayal, emotional abuse, and the slow erosion of self that happens when you live too long in a marriage with a covert narcissist that made you shrink to survive.
-I had already crawled out of things I should never have had to crawl out of.
-So the idea that my first physical mile toward freedom came with a blowout felt like a cruel joke from the trailer towing gods.
+I digress, let’s go back to the blowout.
+By that time, I had already crawled out of things I should never have had to crawl out of.
+So the idea that my first physical mile toward freedom came with a small disaster felt like a cruel joke from the trailer towing gods.

 Once I managed to wrangle control of Lucille and ease onto the shoulder is when it hit me.